Seteco/Somorrostro/Home.md

 However, we strongly believe monitoring should be scaled out, not up.
 A "central" monitoring server is just another problem and should be avoided.

-We all have a wonderful tool on our desktops, that connects us to the entire world: the **web browser**!
+We all have a wonderful tool on our desktops, which connects us to the entire world: the **web browser**!
 This is the "central" netdata that connects all the netdata installations.
 We have done a lot of work towards this and we believe we are very close to show you what we mean.

 Keep in mind netdata versions 1.6+ support data replication and mirroring by streaming collected metrics in real-time to other netdata and versions 1.5+ support data archiving the time-series databases.